olebole/python-cpl/doc/parallel.rst

 on parallelization features in the CPL or the recipe implementation.

-To specify that a recipe should be executed in the background, the :attr:`threaded` attribute needs to be set to :attr:`True`.
+To specify that a recipe should be executed in the background, the :attr:`threaded` attribute needs to be set to :obj:`True`.
 This may be done either in the recipe constructor, as a recipe attribute or as a parameter of the execution call.
 Each of the following three recipes will start a background process for the BIAS calculation::